smeskini123/testPage/README.md

 This is created to test UC - CMP

 # https://smeskini123.github.io/testPage/UC_CMP_VCDPA_V2.html
-This is created to test UC - CMP
+This is created to test UC - CMP V2 Virginia legislations

 # https://smeskini123.github.io/testPage/V3_GDPR_Embeddings.html
 This is created to test UC - CMP V3 Embeddings for GDPR